Academic Peer Mentors (AMP)

 - Create a mentorship portfolio that includes critical reflection on knowledge, skills, and experience developed

-Faculty and graduate student instructors work with AMPs to enhance student learning in their course or research setting.
+Faculty and graduate student instructors work with AMPs to enhance student learning in their courses.
 By collaborating with AMPs as part of an instructional team, instructors also gain valuable insight and perspectives from undergraduate students.
 The program helps instructors to:

 - Enhance pedagogical practices and increase the use of effective and inclusive teaching strategies